Script publishing rules

 - Select a dataset that will generate a number of trades producing a sufficient sample size, ideally more than 100 trades.

-- Explain your strategy's default Properties in the script's description and use those settings for your publication.
+- Explain your strategy's default Properties in the script's description and use the same settings for your publication.

 Omissions and unrealistic claims

 - Be straightforward with traders about what your script does and does not do.
 Warn users about your script's shortcomings.
 If you plot in the past using offsets, for example, be sure to mention this so you do not mislead traders.

 - Do not use `request.security()` calls using lookahead to access future data.
 See this publication if you need more information.

 - These open-source reuse rules preempt any license used by the author, including the Mozilla Public License 2.0 which applies by default to all open-source published on TradingView.
 The author's choice of license applies once the following House Rules on reuse have been met.

 - If your script reuses open-source code from another author:

 - Your script must also be published open-source, unless explicit permission to that effect was granted by the original author, or unless the reused code is considered public domain AND it constitutes an insignificant part of your codebase.